msathe-tech/gke-elasticity/autoscale-on-external-metric/README.md

 ## Prereq
 The demo is currently hardcoded to a project name and topics/subscriptions in the project.
 Following is the project name
-- prj-gke-mt-spike
+- hpc-feb-2023
 Following are the topics we need to configure
-- projects/prj-gke-mt-spike/topics/topic-one
+- projects/hpc-feb-2023/topics/topic-one
-- projects/prj-gke-mt-spike/topics/topic-two
+- projects/hpc-feb-2023/topics/topic-two

 Following are the subscriptions we need to configure
-- projects/prj-gke-mt-spike/subscriptions/sub-one
+- projects/hpc-feb-2023/subscriptions/sub-one
   - Please configure this Subscription to use a Label `subscription_id: sub-one`
-- projects/prj-gke-mt-spike/subscriptions/sub-two
+- projects/hpc-feb-2023/subscriptions/sub-two

 ## Logical steps
 1. Create a regular GKE cluster